ItsKris1/social-network/checklist.md

 #### To-do

 - [ ] Create new group route
-- [ ] Create /follow and /unfollow route
+- [ ] For /follow route - save nofification for private profile
 - [ ] Deal with pending follow requests after status change to PUBLIC

 #### Websockets